google/go-github/CONTRIBUTING.md

 [pull request]: https://help.github.com/articles/creating-a-pull-request
 [monitored by codecov.io]: https://codecov.io/gh/google/go-github

+## Metadata ##

+`metadata.yaml` contains metadata about go-github's code and GitHub's OpenAPI specification.
+We use this metadata to keep documentation links up to date and to keep tabs on coverage of the GitHub API.

+All exported methods on `*Service` structs need to have an entry in the "methods" section of `metadata.yaml` that maps it to the corresponding OpenAPI operation.

 ## Scripts ##

 The `script` directory has shell scripts that help with common development